Management Messages

 The impacts posed by aquatic invasive species, including fish disease, continue to threaten Alberta’s fisheries and can extend beyond reducing recreational fishing opportunities.
 We all play an important role in keeping Alberta’s fish healthy.

 ● PULL THE PLUG!
-All watercraft must have the drain plug pulled while in transport within Alberta.
+All watercraft must have the drain plug pulled while being transported.
 It’s the Law!

 ● DON’T LET IT LOOSE Never release water, plants, dead or live fish or any other animals into waterbodies they didn’t originate from.

-Alberta Environment and Parks conducts public engagement opportunities throughout the year.
+Alberta Government conducts public engagement opportunities throughout the year.
 Open engagements related to fisheries management can be found by visiting www.alberta.ca/fisheries-engagements.aspx

 Stay engaged by following our 'My Wild Alberta' Facebook page to learn more about angling, projects our staff are working on and any public engagements.